 Threads in FreeRTOS are called tasks.
-Each task is assigned a memory area to use as its stack space, and a holding structure with its name, saved context, and other metadata used by the kernel.
-A task context includes the program counter, stack pointer and other register values.
-Task switching is done by saving and restoring this context by manipulating the values on the stack before leaving and interrupt.
-The FreeRTOS website provides an example with the AVR port [21] demonstrating how its internal functionality is implemented, including the context switch.
+Each task is assigned a memory area to use as its stack space, and a structure with it's name, saved context and other metadata used by the kernel.
+A context includes the program counter, stack pointer and other register values.
+Task switching is done by saving and restoring this context by manipulating the values on stack before leaving and interrupt.

 At start-up the firmware initializes the kernel, registers tasks to run and starts the scheduler.
-From this point onward the scheduler is in control and runs the tasks using a round robin scheme, always giving a task one tick of run time (usually 1 ms) before interrupting it.
+From this point onward the scheduler is in control and runs the tasks using a round robin scheme.
 Which task should run is primarily determined by their priority numbers, but there are other factors.
+FreeRTOS supports both static and dynamic object creation, including registering new tasks at run-time.